-I’ve provided spiritual guidance, business and community development mentoring, international mobilization, career facilitation and sexuality coaching.
-I’m incredibly jazzed by helping someone navigate those in-between places in life where desire for sexual growth meet the critical mass of enlightenment and opportunity.
+I’ve provided spiritual guidance, business and community development mentoring, international mobilization, career facilitation, and sexuality coaching.
+I’m incredibly jazzed by helping someone navigate those in-between places in life where a desire for sexual growth meets the critical mass of enlightenment and opportunity.

 To achieve what we want in sex coaching, it’s useful to know how we’re approaching sexuality education.
 I bring three pretty versatile beliefs which I think help all of us move ahead to achieve what we want as a sexual person.

 First, most of us don’t have useable information.
 That’s largely because sexuality dialogue broke down long ago and society has failed to restore it.
 To remedy social discomfort, people medicalize sex, politicize, titillate, demonize and moralize it thinking they’re helping us.
 They’re not.
 We believe it’s much easier than that.
 In coaching, we talk about sex, and get you the information you need and can use.
 Our clients quickly discover that sex isn’t really that difficult to talk about.